cvqluu/nn-similarity-diarization/README.md

 xvector_dir=/PATH/TO/XVECS #path to extracted xvectors
 ```

-These need to point to where the CALLHOME dataset is and also where you would like the extracted x-vectors to reside.
-Once this is done, this script is copied to the Kaldi recipe folder for CALLHOME (as existing data prep scripts are leveraged):
+These need to point to where the CALLHOME dataset is and also where you would like the extracted x-vectors to reside (make sure to use an absolute path).
+Once this is done, copy this script to the Kaldi recipe folder for CALLHOME (as existing data prep scripts are leveraged):

 The location of the Kaldi installation will be referred to as `$KALDI_PATH` in the following instructions.